Southeastern Conference: Women's basketball

 The SEC has historically been a strong conference in women's basketball.
 Since the 2009–10 season, teams have played a 16-game conference schedule with a single league table; prior to that time the conference schedule was 14 games, again in a single table.
 Like SEC men's basketball, women's basketball used the divisional alignment for scheduling purposes through the 2011–12 season; however, the women's scheduling format was significantly different from the men's.
 Each team played home-and-home games against five schools—one permanent opponent, two teams from the same division, and two teams from the opposite division; the non-permanent home-and-home opponents rotated every two years.
 The remaining games were single games against the six other schools in the conference, with three at home and three away.

 The league voted to keep a 16-game league schedule even after the addition of Missouri and Texas A&M. Arkansas and LSU are no longer permanent opponents, with the Razorbacks picking up Missouri and the Lady Tigers picking up Texas A&M. The other permanent opponents are the same as men's basketball, except for Florida-Georgia and Kentucky-South Carolina (both pairs had been permanent women's basketball opponents before the 2012 expansion).
 Each school plays two others home-and-home during a given season and the other ten once each.
 The divisional alignments no longer play any role in scheduling.

 The conference schedule will remain at 16 games after the 2024 arrival of Oklahoma and Texas.
 Each team will play home and away against one permanent opponent, with single games against all other teams, evenly divided between home and away games.

 SEC women's basketball was historically dominated by Tennessee, who won regular-season and/or conference tournament championships in 25 seasons through 2015, as well as eight national championships since 1987.
-In more recent times, the dominant team has been South Carolina, winning seven regular-season and seven tournament titles since 2014, as well as national titles in 2017 and 2022.
+In more recent times, the dominant team has been South Carolina, winning eight regular-season and eight tournament titles since 2014, as well as national titles in 2017, 2022 and 2024.
 In the 28 seasons the NCAA Division I women's basketball tournament has been held, SEC schools have reached the Final Four 32 times, more than twice as often as any other conference.